madeofpendletonwool/PinePods/README.md

 - [ ] Offline mode for playing locally downloaded episodes
 - [ ] Page refreshing to handle adding and removing of things better
 - [ ] Reload not needed to add and remove episodes from pages
-- [ ] Allow local downloads to just download the mp3 files direct (Likely only possible on app version)
 - [ ] Mass downloading episodes.
 Entire podcast at once
 - [ ] Suggestions page - Create podcasts you might like based on the ones you already added
 - [ ] Add Itunes podcast API